angular/angular/aio/content/start/index.md

 Currently, the product list displays the name and description of each product.
 The product list component also defines a `products` property that contains imported data for each product from the `products` array in `products.ts`.

 The next step is to create a new alert feature that takes a product as an input.
-It will then check the product's price, and, if the price is greater than $700, it will display a "Notify Me" button that lets users sign up for notifications when the product goes on sale.
+The alert checks the product's price, and, if the price is greater than $700, displays a "Notify Me" button that lets users sign up for notifications when the product goes on sale.

 1. Create a new product alerts component.